 For those that have seen Roseberry Topping will know what I mean when I describe it as iconic.
-Standing proudly, distinctive and somewhat isolated, this landmark of a peak in the North Yorkshire is a draw for ramblers and hikers of all standards.
+Standing proudly, distinctive in the North Yorkshire landscape and somewhat isolated.
+This landmark of a peak in the North Yorkshire is a draw for ramblers and hikers of all standards.

 Car parking is easy, just North of Great Ayton (the boyhood home of Captain James Cook) on the A137 there is a Pay and Display car park beneath the hill itself (where the main image atop this post was taken).
 It was this hill that Cook used to escape to as a boy, his first taste of adventure and exploration.